 A seasonal round can push us to search for and observe those plants and animals which were abundant and edible.
 Some plants and animals we will not be able to find.
 This would show us just how much our ecosystems have been altered.
 This knowledge can spur us to restore plants and animals that are uncommon.

-Not to overwhelm ourselves, we can limited how many plants we study.
-If you combine creating a seasonal round with phenology, your observations maybe valuable to citizen science projects like Project BudBurst or the National Phenology Network.
+Not to overwhelm ourselves, we can limit how many plants we study.
+If you combine creating a seasonal round with phenology, your observations may be valuable to citizen science projects like Project BudBurst or the National Phenology Network.

 - Chose a plant or two from each season